New York City Transit Authority: Name

 As part of establishing a common corporate identity, the Metropolitan Transportation Authority in 1994 assigned popular names to each of its subsidiaries and affiliates.
 The New York City Transit Authority is now known popularly as MTA New York City Transit (NYCT), (or more specifically on the vehicles, MTA New York City Bus and MTA New York City Subway), though the former remains its legal name for documents and contracts.
 Newer contracts and RFPs, however, have also used the popular name.

-The Authority is also sometimes referred to as NYCT (for New York City Transit), or simply the TA (for Transit Authority).
+The corporation is also sometimes referred to as the TA (for Transit Authority).

 Management structure

 The chairman and members of the MTA, by statute, also serve as the chairman and members of the Transit Authority, and serve as the directors of the Manhattan and Bronx Surface Transit Operating Authority.
 The executive director of the MTA is, ex officio, executive director of the Transit Authority.

 The Transit Authority has its own management structure which is responsible for its day-to-day operations, with executive personnel reporting to the agency president.
-The position of president was vacant as of 21 February 2020, following the resignation of its most recent president, Andy Byford.
+The position of president was vacant as of 21 February 2020, following the resignation of Andy Byford.
 Sarah Feinberg and Craig Cipriano served as interim presidents until May 2, 2022, when Richard Davey was hired to assume the role on a permanent basis.
+When Davey left in June 2024, Demetrius Crichlow took over as interim president; Crichlow became the official president on October 23, 2024.